rosatolen/DIYkey/README.md

 # Hardware Setup Instructions

-## Prerequisite Materials:
+## Prerequisite Materials

 One of our goals is to keep the cost of materials low.
-Initially we created the first prototype with around 7 USD but the goal was to make large batch assembly cost as close to $1 as possible for people who live in the United States, Ecuador, or Brazil.
+Initially we created the first prototype with around 7 USD but the goal was to make large batch assembly cost as close to $1 as possible.

 You will need: